 A command line interface (CLI) client.

-The CLI makes use of the Docker REST API to control or interact with the Docker daemon through scripting or direct CLI commands.
-Many other Docker applications make use of the underlying API and CLI.
+The CLI uses the Docker REST API to control or interact with the Docker daemon through scripting or direct CLI commands.
+Many other Docker applications use the underlying API and CLI.

-The daemon creates and manages Docker objects.
-Docker objects include images, containers, networks, data volumes, and so forth.
+The daemon creates and manages Docker objects, such as images, containers, networks, and data volumes.

 Note: Docker is licensed under the open source Apache 2.0 license.

-Docker is perfect for helping you with the development lifecycle.
-Docker allows your developers to develop on local containers that contain your applications and services.
-It can then integrate into a continuous integration and deployment workflow.
+Docker can streamline the development lifecycle by allowing developers to work in standardized environments using local containers which provide your applications and services.
+You can also integrate Docker into your continuous integration and continuous deployment (CI/CD) workflow.

 Docker’s container-based platform allows for highly portable workloads.
-Docker containers can run on a developer’s local host, on physical or virtual machines in a data center, or in the Cloud, or in a mixture of environments.
+Docker containers can run on a developer’s local host, on physical or virtual machines in a data center, in the Cloud, or in a mixture of environments.

-Docker’s portability and lightweight nature also make dynamically managing workloads easy.
-You can use Docker to quickly scale up or tear down applications and services.
-Docker’s speed means that scaling can be near real time.
+Docker’s portability and lightweight nature also make it easy to dynamically manage workloads, scaling up or tearing down applications and services as business needs dictate, in near real time.

 Docker is lightweight and fast.
 It provides a viable, cost-effective alternative to hypervisor-based virtual machines, allowing you to use more of your compute capacity to achieve your business goals.
-This is useful in high density environments: for example, building your own Cloud or Platform-as-a-Service.
-But it is also useful for small and medium deployments where you want to get more out of the resources you have.
+This is useful in high density environments and for small and medium deployments where you need to do more with fewer resources.

 Docker uses a client-server architecture.
 The Docker client talks to the Docker daemon, which does the heavy lifting of building, running, and distributing your Docker containers.
-Both the Docker client and the daemon can run on the same system, or you can connect a Docker client to a remote Docker daemon.
-The Docker client and daemon communicate via sockets or through a RESTful API.
+The Docker client and daemon can run on the same system, or you can connect a Docker client to a remote Docker daemon.
+The Docker client and daemon communicate via sockets or through a REST API.

-As shown in the diagram above, the Docker daemon runs on a host machine.
-The user does not directly interact with the daemon, but instead through the Docker client.
+The Docker daemon runs on a host machine.
+The user uses the Docker client to interact with the daemon.

 The Docker client, in the form of the